Deevad/peppercarrot_scenarios/game.md

 Medium-long shot on Thyme: looking seriously at Pepper.
 Thyme: You don't get it.
 The books contains the pure magic of each school.
 The full work, memories, life and diary of our leaders.

-Close up on Thyme's eyes: serious.
+Close up on Thyme's eyes, more serious than ever.
 Thyme: They wrote their memory down on the book to recover their full... potential.
 It will unlock only if they meet together all again around this book.

 ---